emmajanedrews/base-template/_posts/2017-04-10-what-you-need-to-know-about-the-home-closing-process.md

 What happens during the home closing process and what does that mean to you as a buyer or seller?

-**First of all, how long does the closing process actually take?**Unless a home is being purchased with cash, it takes an average of 30 to 40 days to close.
+**First of all, how long does the closing process actually take?&nbsp;**Unless a home is being purchased with cash, it takes an average of 30 to 40 days to close.
 If a home is being bought with cash, then the closing process may happen much faster.

 Ultimately, the lender will dictate how quickly the transaction will close.
-It’s essential that a buyer be pre-approved before they make an offer to a seller.
+It’s essential that a buyer is pre-approved before they make an offer to a seller.
 A pre-approval does a couple of things.
 First, as a buyer, it strengthens your offer.
 The pre-approval shows that a lender has checked your credit report, verified your employment, and looked at your bank accounts.
 From the seller’s perspective, accepting a pre-qualified offer gives you more security and peace of mind because the buyer is more likely to close.

 {% include pullquote.html %}